This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 - What do I need to next?

-2) Book an appointment at a visa application centre or use the UK Immigration ID Check App
+1) Book an appointment at a Visa Application Centre or use the UK Immigration ID Check App

 You may also be interviewed during the appointment - please see the information on credibility interviews below.

-The UKVI have introduced changes to some visa application centres overseas where you will have the opportunity to upload your documents to a third party website prior to attending your appointment.
+*PLEASE NOTE – UKVI have introduced changes to some Visa Application Centres overseas where you will have the opportunity to upload your documents to a third party website prior to attending your appointment.
 If you are presented with this option, you can upload your documents but we always advise that you still bring your documents to your appointment just in case

 If you have a biometric passport from an EU country, Iceland, Liechtenstein, Norway or Switzerland you may be able to use the UK Immigration ID Check App.
 Check here for further information Using the ‘UK Immigration: ID Check’ app - GOV.UK (www.gov.uk).
 All other applicants should follow the rest of the guidance in this section and section 3.

-You will be prompted to print the checklist and take this and your documents to your appointment.
+You will be prompted to print the checklist and take this, along with your documents, to your appointment.

 Make sure to arrive in good time - once you have attended this appointment and submitted your documents, you will usually just need to wait for a decision.